Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 The Food Safety Modernization Act (FSMA) Section 204 traceability rule establishes new recordkeeping requirements for certain high-risk foods identified by the FDA.

-The regulation applies to businesses that manufacture, process, pack, ship, receive, transport, or sell foods listed on the Food Traceability List (FTL).
+The regulation applies to businesses that manufacture, process, pack, ship, receive, transport or sell foods listed on the Food Traceability List (FTL).

 Examples of foods on the FTL include:

-• Many fresh fruits and vegetables
+• Many fresh fruits and vegetables (leafy greens, melons, cucumbers, peppers, tomatoes)

-• Soft cheeses
+• Soft cheeses (excluding hard aged cheeses)

 • Shell eggs

-• Nut butters
+• Nut butters (peanut butter, almond butter)

-• Certain seafood products
+• Certain seafood products (finfish, crustaceans, mollusks)

 Companies that handle these foods must maintain detailed traceability records that allow regulators to quickly track products across the supply chain during food safety investigations or recalls.
+One key requirement is rapid record retrieval: if the FDA requests traceability information, businesses must typically provide the requested records within 24 hours.

 For organizations managing large shipment volumes, manual spreadsheets and disconnected systems make this level of responsiveness difficult.
 This is where automated data exchange becomes valuable.

-Key FSMA 204 Compliance Elements: CTEs, KDEs, and Traceability Plans
+Key FSMA 204 Compliance Elements: CTEs, KDEs and Traceability Plans

 Critical Tracking Events (CTEs)